 This is because it is very complex and there are several things to consider and what may result to be the best option for you and your household, may not be the best for someone else’s home; and that is because there are not two identical households and every situation and specific case is very different.

 So, to answer this question you will have to determine first the following things: the quality of the water your household receives, how much water your household consumes and how big your budget is.
+What I will say is that the leaders in this industry will all agree that dollar for dollar the AquaOx filtration system is about the best you can get, and the fact that one of the Aquaox Filters will last an average family of four twenty plus years.
+I have yet to hear one person have a bad review.

 - What is the quality of the water your home receives?